Paddling Canyon Lake, Arizona

 Also, for fun exercise, paddle over to some of the cliffs, securely tie down your SUP, and climb straight up to some plateaued cliffs.
 This will give you an excellent total body workout and an unforgettable view of the lake from up high.
 And depending on which plateau you choose, you may be able to spot Weavers Needle in the Superstition Mountains.
 Please be aware of your physical limitations, should you adventure in this way.

 And if you are not paddling on any particular day, jump on board their Dolly Steamboat cruise, to get an amazing perspective of the entire lake.
-You will gather some educational history on board, and appreciate your paddle for the next time, with some new knowledge of this environment.
+You’ll gather some educational history on board, and better appreciate your paddle for the next time, with some new knowledge of this environment.

-(*TIP: About 3 miles east of the lake on the Apache Trail, you will find the Tortilla Flat General Store and Ice Cream Shop, with famous Prickly Pear Gelato!
+Riverbound tip: About 3 miles east of the lake on the Apache Trail, you’ll find the Tortilla Flat General Store and Ice Cream Shop, with famous prickly pear gelato!
 How refreshing after a day on glorious Canyon Lake.

 Kayak and SUP PaddleBoard Rentals

 Pickup a kayak or paddle board rental at Riverbound Sports Tempe shop location and explore Canyon Lake kayaking or paddle boarding.
 A full day on the water with all equipment you need starting at $40 a day.
 Check out our pricing and options for Paddleboard Rentals in Arizona.Rent A Paddleboard or Kayak Now

 Riverbound Sports lake side kayak and stand up paddleboard rentals on select Saturdays at the Boulder Recreation Area.
 Be sure to check the Riverbound Sports Events Calendar for dates and information.
 Riverbound Sports is an outfitter under permit by the Tonto National Forest.